-1. Paul Harbidge was appointed as a director and CEO of the Company on September 2, 2021.
-In the 2021 financial year, Mr. Harbidge received \$80,000 of compensation in his capacity as CEO and no compensation in his capacity as a director.

-- 2. Graham Richardson was appointed as CFO of the Company on October 15, 2021. - 3.
+- 1. Paul Harbidge was appointed as a director and CEO of the Company on September 2, 2021.
+He receives compensation in his capacity as CEO and no compensation in his capacity as a director. - 2.
+Graham Richardson was appointed as CFO of the Company on October 15, 2021. - 3.
 Zach Allwright was appointed as VP Projects & Evaluations of the Company on October 15, 2021. - 4.
 Thomas Bissig was appointed as VP Exploration of the Company on October 1, 2021 - 5.
-Aaron Cohn was appointed as VP & Country Manager, USA of the Company on December 1, 2021.
+Aaron Cohn was appointed as VP & Country Manager, USA of Redhawk Copper Inc. ("Redhawk Copper"), a wholly-owned subsidiary of the Company, on December 1, 2021.
 Amounts converted to CAD from USD using average exchange rates in the relevant periods.
+Salary amount includes 10% in-lieu of health and wellness benefits which is paid with salary. - 6.
+Amounts relate to cash bonuses that were earned for the prior compensation year and paid in the calendar year.